cph-cachet/flutter-plugins/packages/health/README.md

 - cleaning up duplicate data points via the `removeDuplicates` method.
 - removing data of a given type in a selected period of time using the `delete` method.

-Note that for Android, the target phone **needs** to have [Health Connect](https://health.google/health-connect-android/) (which is currently in beta) installed and have access to the internet, otherwise this plugin will not work.
+Note that for Android, the target phone **needs** to have the [Health Connect](https://play.google.com/store/apps/details?id=com.google.android.apps.healthdata&hl=en) app installed (which is currently in beta) and have access to the internet.

 See the tables below for supported health and workout data types.